cassens/ai-deadlines/README.md

 ## Conference Deadlines

-Deadlines for conferences in AI, HCI, Multimodality, NLP, SFL and Behavioural Interfaces.
+Deadlines for conferences in AI, HCI, Multimodality, Linguistics, Cognition, and Behavioural Interfaces.

 ## Adding/updating a conference